-In addition to the aforementioned fusion approaches, another method is multiple kernel learning (MKL) [15], [16], which works by simultaneously learning the predictor parameters and the kernel combination weights.
+In addition to the above stated fusion approaches, another method is multiple kernel learning (MKL) [20], [32], which works by simultaneously learning the predictor parameters and the kernel combination weights.
 The multiple kernels can come from different sources of feature spaces, thus providing a general framework for data fusion.
-It has found successful applications in genomic data fusion [15], protein function prediction [17], etc. As for AD data fusion and classification, Hinrichs et al. [18] proposed an MKL method, which casts each feature as one or more kernels and then solves for support vectors and kernel weights using simplex constraints, known as SimpleMKL [19].
-Cuingnet et al. [20] evaluated ten methods for predicting AD, including linear SVM, Gaussian SVM, logistic regression, MKL, etc., also based on SimpleMKL.
-More recently, Zhang et al. [21] proposed an SVM-based model to combine kernels from MRI, PET, and CSF features.
+It has found successful applications in genomic data fusion [20], protein function prediction [21] etc. As for AD data fusion and classification, Hinrichs et al. [15] proposed an MKL method, which casts each feature as one or more kernels and then solves for support vectors and kernel weights using simplex constraints, known as SimpleMKL [29].
+Cuingnet et al. [7] evaluated ten methods for predicting AD, including linear SVM, Gaussian SVM, logistic regression, MKL etc., also based on SimpleMKL.
+More recently, Zhang et al. [38] proposed an SVM based model to combine kernels from MRI, PET and CSF features.
 Their formulation does not involve kernel coefficients learning.
-Instead, they use grid search to find kernel weights, which can be very time consuming or even intractable when the number of kernels or features is large.
+Instead, they use grid search to find kernel weights, which can be very time consuming or even intractable when the number of kernels or features gets large.
 It is worth noting that they all solve the MKL problem in the Lagrange dual space.
-Therefore, the time complexity scales at least $O(n^{2.3})$ [22] with respect to the size n of the training set.
+Therefore the time complexity scales at least $O(n^{2.3})$ [9] with respect to the size n of the training set.

 Here, we propose to directly solve the primal MKL problem.
-This is achieved by explicitly computing the mapping functions through Fourier extension of the kernel functions, inspired by the random features proposed by Rahimi and Recht [23].
+This is achieved by explicitly computing the mapping function through Fourier extension of the kernel function, inspired by the random features proposed by Rahimi [28].
 By sampling components from the Fourier space of the Gaussian kernel using Monte Carlo methods, we can obtain an approximate embedding, and hence reduce the complexity of the kernel learning problem to O(n).
-Furthermore, instead of the most commonly used $L_1$ , $L_2$ norm, we impose the mixed $L{21}$ norm constraint on the kernel weights, known as the group Lasso, to enhance group sparsity among different feature modalities.
-In summary, we highlight the main contributions of this paper as follows:
+Furthermore, instead of the most commonly used L_1 , L_2 norm, we impose the mixed L{21} norm constraint on the kernel weights, known as the group Lasso, to enhance group sparsity among different feature modalities.
+In summary, we highlight the main contributions of this work as follows:

-- We use random Fourier features (RFFs) to approximate Gaussian kernels, leading to the simple primal solution of the MKL problem.
-Therefore, the learning complexity is reduced to linear scale in the number of the training data. - 2) We enforce an $L{21}$ norm constraint on the kernel weights, to promote group sparsity among different feature modalities, while simultaneously exploiting the complementary information among different kernels.
-It can be used to select the most discriminative features to improve classification accuracy. - 3) The proposed RFF + $L{21}$ norm MKL framework is used to perform feature selection on regions of interest (ROI) features of AD datasets, therefore identifying brain regions that are most related to AD.
+- 1) We use random Fourier features (RFF) to approximate Gaussian kernels, leading to the straightforward primal solution of the MKL problem.
+Therefore the learning complexity is reduced to linear scale. - 2) We enforce an L{21} norm constraint on the kernel weights, to promote group sparsity among different feature modalities, while simultaneously exploiting the complementary information among different kernels.
+It can be used to select the most discriminative features to improve classification accuracy. - 3) The proposed RFF+ L{21} norm MKL framework is used to perform feature selection on ROI feature of AD datasets, therefore identifying brain regions that are most related to AD.
 The proposed method yields a simple primal solution and provides a general framework for heterogeneous feature integration.

-The rest of this paper is organized as follows.
-In Section II, we first briefly review some preliminaries of SVMs and MKL, and then present our formulation and the detailed algorithm.
+The rest of the paper is organized as follows.
+Section II

+first briefly reviews some preliminaries of SVMs and MKL, and then gives our formulation and the detailed algorithm.
 Experimental results are reported and discussed in Section III, and conclusions are made in Section IV.